Coulomb chronometry to probe the decay mechanism of hot nuclei: From sequential to simultaneous break-up

-We start from the hypothesis that fragments are produced sequentially.
-If two successive splittings occur, three possible sequences of splittings have to be considered.
-To identify the sequence of splittings event by event, we compare the relative velocity between each pair of fragments with that expected for fission, taken from the Viola systematics \cite{PhysRevC.31.1550,Hinde1987318}.
-The pair with the most Viola-like relative velocity is considered to have been produced during the second splitting.
-We can therefore trivially deduce that the remaining fragment was emitted first.
+To establish the sequence of splitting event by event, we start from the hypothesis that fragments are produced sequentially, which was shown in the previous paragraph to be reasonable at least at the lowest beam energies (Fig.\ref{fig:dlzP}).
+As mentioned above, three sequences of splittings have to be considered.
+In each possible sequence, one pair of fragments is the result of the second splitting, and should therefore have a relative velocity close to that expected for fission \cite{PhysRevC.31.1550, Hinde1987318}.
+Therefore, to identify the sequence of splittings event by event, we need only to find the pair with the most fission-like relative velocity and we trivially deduce that the remaining fragment resulted from the first step.
 This procedure amounts to computing, for each event, the three following quantities:

-with $i=1, 2, 3$ the index of the fragment produced in the first splitting and $v_{jk}$ the relative velocity between the remaining two fragments.
-The smallest value of $\chi_{i}$ determines the sequence of splittings.
-This minimisation procedure is inspired by that proposed by Bizard et al. in \cite{Bizard1992413}.
+which corresponds to the second term of Eq.\eqref{eq:Bizard}.
+The lower the value of $p_i$, the larger the probability of the considered event to have been generated by the sequence of splittings \textit{i}.
+In each event, the smallest value of $p_{i}$ determines the sequence $i$ of splittings.
+This procedure has been tested on simulated three-fragment break-up events (see Appendix \ref{an:eff}) and was found to be, at worst, 66\% efficient in the most pessimistic scenario.
+This efficiency is increased to 83\% when limiting to the angular range used to extract the inter-splitting time (see Sec.\ref{sc:inter-splitting-time}).

 Once the sequence of splittings is known event by event, fragments can be sorted according to their order of production and the intermediate system can be reconstructed.
-The charge of the incomplete fusion source Z$_{src}$ is obtained by summing the three detected fragments.
 Let us now call Z$^f_{1}$ and Z$^f_{2}$, the two nuclei coming from the first splitting.
-The fragment Z$^f_{2}$ breaks later in Z$^s_{1}$ and Z$^s_{2}$ (see Fig.\ref{fig:obs}).
-Mean charges and charge asymmetries $\langle\delta Z\rangle = \langle(Z_2-Z_1)/(Z_2+Z_1)\rangle$ of the two splittings are presented in Tab.\ref{tab:charges}.
-The mean charge asymmetry of the first splitting $\langle\delta Z^f\rangle$ is significantly larger than the quasi-symmetric entrance channel.
-It is a strong indication that the first stage of the reactions is an incomplete fusion of projectile and target nuclei, leading to the formation of heavy composite systems with atomic numbers at least as large as the values of $\langle Z_{src}\rangle$ presented in Tab.\ref{tab:charges} (no attempt was made to correct fragment charges for pre- or post-scission evaporation of charged particles).
+The fragment Z$^f_{2}$ breaks in Z$^s_{1}$ and Z$^s_{2}$ during the second step (see Fig.\ref{fig:obs}).